Managing process water quality in heater-cooler units

 In situ generation of highly reactive oxidants directly from water

-As water passes through the flow cell, highly reactive species are generated at the electrode surface and immediately inactivate germs in the process water
+As water passes through the flow cell, highly reactive species are generated at the electrode surface and inactivate microorganisms in the process water.

 Highly durable electrode material for continuous technical operation

-The diamond electrode surface is chemically inert and resistant to corrosion and ageing, ensuring adequate oxidation performance over long operating periods
+The diamond electrode surface is chemically inert and resistant to corrosion, ensuring reliable oxidation performance over very long operating periods.

 Less Cleaning.
 More Perfusion.